 Article VI: Voting

 Each NC HMIS GC member shall have one vote; in the absence of the member or in the event of a conflict of interest, the alternate may vote.
-A quorum consists of representation from at least two-thirds of the participating 8 CoC’s.
+A quorum consists of representation from at least two-thirds of the participating CoCs.
 The NC HMIS GC will strive to make decisions by consensus.
 However, if after sufficient attempts to achieve consensus one cannot be reached, a vote must be called and a 60% majority will prevail.

+Fiscal matters, by-law changes, Lead Agency and Vendor decisions will require a 75% majority vote.

 Ad Hoc Members and meeting guests do not have voting privileges.
 To maintain order, members and alternates, Ad Hoc members, and guests may speak after being recognized by the chair.